Willy-McNamara/freequency/README.md

 In 2023 my idea for this app was more centered around repetitive practice and a looping tool to support it.. to see that v1 concept, check out this [demo of the UI](https://www.loom.com/share/3d44174f8a0d43c6812df4a966c41145) made on 5/11/23.

 In 2024, I shifted focus to the social aspect... an app to record and share when and how you practice, to get and recieve inspiration from fellow musicians.
-I consider this v2, and it's currently up at https://demo.freequencyapp.com/ for select users (limited by google auth at this stage).

-See an informal demo [here](https://drive.google.com/file/d/1g_GgxWh3f1VbKe9_hU6v53SSEZqBWUqE/view?usp=sharing).
+I consider this v2, see an informal demo [here](https://drive.google.com/file/d/1g_GgxWh3f1VbKe9_hU6v53SSEZqBWUqE/view?usp=sharing).

-I am in the process of scoping the features for v3, as detailed in the above linked Google Doc.
-These features will enhance the social aspect, and provide for more robust tracking of your practice.
+Now in 2025 I have a limited demo for v3 up!
+The new features enhance the social aspect, and provide for more robust tracking of your practice.

 ### Built With